pallet/ritz/nrepl/README.md

 then

  - please check that your hostname resolves (`host $(hostname)`).
- - check that you are not using drip
+ - check that if you are using drip, that you have 0.1.8 or later.

 ## License